George P. Sanderson: Biography

-Sanderson was born in India in 1848, the son of Rev. Daniel Sanderson, who was a Methodist missionary in India from 1842 to 1867.
+Sanderson was born in India in 1848, the son of Rev. Daniel Sanderson, a Methodist missionary in India from 1842 to 1867.
 George Sanderson was sent home for schooling to his father's family in Cockermouth, Cumbria.
 He was at the Wesley (Methodist) Kingswood School, Bath, from 1859 to 1863, returning to India in 1864 at the age of 16.
 He was offered work in a coffee estate by a friend but the damage to coffee by borers and a blight disease ended that prospect.
 He then joined in government surveys, learned Kannada, and applied for a government position.

 During his employment in the irrigation department of Mysore with the British Government in India he found time for big game hunting which included tigers, elephants and the Indian Bison.
 His work involved the maintenance of 150 miles of canals around Hunsur as Assistant Channel Superintendent.
 Over the years he rose to become head of the irrigation department and was in charge of 716 miles of canals that went through the forests.
 He encountered elephants and tigers during this period and saw that some roving herds were destructive and suggested that they be captured.
 In September 1875, he was put in temporary charge of an elephant catching team of Bengal and worked in the Garo and Chittagong hills.
 They captured 85 elephants before he returned to Mysore.
 He introduced a novel way of catching wild elephants for subsequent taming and training in forestry work.
 Instead of trapping elephants in pits, he tried a method of driving herds into a kheddah, a fenced, ditched enclosure.
 In some cases he had sweet sorghum planted to attract the elephants.
 His techniques were a spectacular success and in 1889 he organised a demonstration to entertain Prince Albert, Duke of Clarence & Avondale, when he visited India.
 The press referred to Sanderson as the elephant (or hathee) king.

 Sanderson wrote a book, Thirteen Years Among the Wild Beasts of India, based to a large extent on his life at Morlay in the Biligirirangan Hills.
 He died of pulmonary phthisis in Chennai at the home of his brother-in-law Dr (later Sir) Arthur M. Branfoot in 1892 shortly after marriage and on the way back for a long leave in England.
 An obituary noted that he was a vegetarian while another noted his refusal to accept an invitation to dine with Prince Albert Victor who was visiting Mysore.

 An 1899 newspaper correspondent and Sir Theodore James Tasker, in an article published by the Kipling Society in 1971 suggested that "Petersen Sahib, the man who caught all the elephants for the Government of India" in the Jungle Book story, Toomai of the Elephants by Rudyard Kipling, was a reference to George Peress Sanderson.